Archive

 The chief designer was given this difficult mission.

-We were able to overcome all the difficulties by combining the technical skills and wisdom of the professionals in each department.
+We were able to overcome all the difficulties by combining the technical skills and wisdom of professionals from each department.

-This was the skill that only Mitsubishi Jisho Design could offer.
+This was a skill that only Mitsubishi Jisho Design could offer.

 "Inheriting the functions of the fourth Kabukiza and adding new functions to further develop it" was the main pillar of this project.
 However, with the framework already decided as a hardware, there were many physical space restrictions to incorporate various elements, including the latest technology, and it was quite difficult from the perspective of the designer.
 However, the really difficult part was not actually the hardware, but the fact that the Kabukiza had an established software.
 It was not just the software in terms of usability, but the "invisible goodness" of the memories, senses, and feelings of the actors, backstage staff, and many more customers.
 That was what the previous Kabukiza had.
 In order to incorporate new functions into it, a great deal of time and effort was required.
 In other words, this project required the ability to design while inheriting such "invisible things."
 To meet this demand, it was not enough to simply have a good designer with good taste.
 We gathered the strengths of each department - design, structure, equipment, electricity, engineering - and combined each department's experience and wisdom to tackle this difficult challenge.
 And we were able to actually meet the demand.
 I am convinced that we were able to overcome this hurdle by making the most of our company's strengths.